luismartinezs/studio-ghibli-books/development.md

     - Add basic Redux infrastructure OK

 - Interaction:
-    - When clicking on home icon, user goes to home page
+    - When clicking on home icon, user goes to home page OK
-    - When I click on cart, go to cart
+    - When I click on cart, go to cart OK
-    - When I click on product, go to detail
+    - When I click on product, go to detail OK
+    - If I click in home / detail / cart, I should always land in the top of the page
     - When click, on popular, go to popular section

     - add collapsible menu in mobile view